mxagar/eda_fe_summary/README.md

     - `dropna()` rows if several fields missing or missing field is key (e.g., target).
     - `drop()` columns if many (> 20-30%) values are missing.
     - Impute the missing field/column with `fillna()` if few (< 10%) rows missing: `mean()`, `median()`, `mode()`.
+      - Instead of imputing the column aggregate (e.g., mean), we should group by other categorical features and impute the aggregate of that group.
     - More advanced:
         - Predict values with a model.
         - Use k-NN to impute values of similar data-points.
+    - Time series: use forward fill or backward fill, i.e., if the data is ordered in time, we apply *hold last sample* in one direction or the other: `fillna(method='ffill')`.
 - Detect and handle outliers:
     - Linear models are shifted towards the outliers!
     - Keep in mind the empirical rule of 68-95-99.7 (1-2-3 std. dev.).